matanyall/Pyarcade/README.md

 * Added Blackjack to pyarcade
 * formatted input system
 * updated blackjack to fit input system and remove coupling with curses
+* added feature to display help menu for each game